linkeshvaranr/CSS-selectors-Explained/README.md

 ***

-# Combination
+# Combinations

-## CSS selectors can be used in various combination to select desired element/s
+#### CSS selectors can be used in various combination to select desired element/s

 ### div p (Descendant slector) slelects all descendant(p) element of the parent(div)